wanderwallet/wander-cache/README.md

+# Wander Cache

-This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
-It includes a cryptocurrency price caching service to work around API rate limits for:
+This is a [Next.js](https://nextjs.org) project that provides a robust caching layer for cryptocurrency and token price APIs, helping to work around rate limits and provide faster data access.
+It includes:

-1. CoinGecko API - For general cryptocurrency prices (Arweave, etc.)
+1. **CoinGecko API Caching** - For general cryptocurrency prices (Arweave, etc.)
-2. Botega (via ao) - For specific token prices within the Arweave ecosystem
+2. **Botega (via ao) Caching** - For specific token prices within the Arweave ecosystem
+3. **Health Dashboard** - UI to monitor API health and cached data freshness

 ## Getting Started